A methodology for creating multidisciplinary design optimization benchmark problems from optimization ones: Introduction

-The paper is broken down as follows.
-Section \ref{sec:principle} introduces the background and notations.
-Then, Section \ref{sec:methodology} presents the methodology.
-Precisely, Section \ref{subsec:generic} proposes the generic transformation of an optimization problem into an MDO one, while Section \ref{subsec:linear} presents a specialized version for linear coupling functions.
-Thirdly, Section \ref{sec:experiments} applies the methodology on the multidimensional Rosenbrock problem to compare the Jacobi and Gauss-Seidel coupling algorithms, with different numbers of disciplines and variable sizes.
-Lastly, Section \ref{sec:conclusion} summarizes the methodology.
+The paper is organized as follows.
+Section~\ref{sec:principle} introduces the background and notation.
+Section~\ref{sec:methodology} presents the methodology: Section~\ref{subsec:generic} describes the generic transformation of an optimization problem into an MDO problem, while Section~\ref{subsec:linear} develops a specialized version for linear coupling functions.
+Section~\ref{sec:experiments} applies the methodology to the multidimensional Rosenbrock problem to compare the Jacobi and Gauss-Seidel coupling algorithms across varying numbers of disciplines and variable sizes.
+Finally, Section~\ref{sec:conclusion} summarizes the methodology.